Profitable Engineering

 Why This Book Now

 Most organizations have increased delivery pressure without improving the system that delivery runs on.
+AI can amplify that pattern.
+Without better governance, measurement, and clarity, it can help teams produce more work without proving whether any of it mattered.

 What if your teams could move fast without heroics, and the business could see the value?